 *It maybe a little liquidy if you use ziti noodles like it did.
 All I do is put the glass lid on it (under stay warm/rest mode) and let the rest of it absorb and set up.
 After 20 mins it's perfect and super creamy.*

-Optional Topping: If you prefer toasted breadcrumbs on top (my husband & I are big fans), just pour vegan mac and cheese in an oven safe casserole dish, top with bread crumbs, and toast in the oven using broiler.
+Optional Topping: If you prefer toasted breadcrumbs on top, just pour vegan mac and cheese in an oven safe casserole dish, top with bread crumbs, and toast in the oven using broiler.
 Or toast breadcrumbs separately on their own and top your bowls of pasta individually.

 Note: Now the actual cooking time is closer to 20 minutes, because it takes some time for the machine to come to pressure and then it cooks.
 I still feel like it’s easier and more convenient than boiling water on the stove, especially on those busy nights with the family.
 If you don’t have a pressure cooker, you can cook your noodles on the stove first and then follow the rest of the instructions for the rest after.
 It will work out great either way!
 Enjoy!